JRyall/pca85073adp/README.md

-setTime(Hour, Minute, Second)                             Set the time setDate(Weekday, Day, Month, Year)                        Set the date setAlarm(Hour, Minute, Second, Day, Weekday, Inturrupt)   Set the alarm checkAlarmFlag()                                          Check the alarm flag resetAlarm()                                              clears the flags for the inturrupt and the alarm triggered flag
+setTime(Hour, Minute, Second)                             Set the time setDate(Weekday, Day, Month, Year)                        Set the date setAlarm(Hour, Minute, Second, Day, Weekday, interrupt)   Set the alarm checkAlarmFlag()                                          Check the alarm flag resetAlarm()                                              clears the flags for the inturrupt and the alarm triggered flag